A History of LGBTQIA+ and Pride Month Marketing

 Photo credit: Time Out

-Stonewall had changed things, but acceptance, liberation, and equality needed (some would say still needs) to happen.
-LGBTQIA+ people shouldn’t have had to live in fear of their lives, losing their jobs, or facing wrongful imprisonment.
+Stonewall had changed things, but acceptance, liberation, and equality still needed to happen (some would say they still do).
+LGBTQIA+ people shouldn’t have had to live in fear for their lives, lose their jobs, or face wrongful imprisonment.
 This act of protest, of celebration, of risk, even, was the rawest form of marketing there is.

 The Birth of Pride